 These chocolate orange flapjacks are soft, chewy, gooey and topped with Terry's Chocolate Orange segments.
 They're super easy to make with less than 10 simple ingredients!

-If you like Terry's Chocolate Orange then you're going to LOVE these flapjacks!
+If you like Terry's Chocolate Orange, then you're going to LOVE these flapjacks!
 They're deliciously chewy and packed full of chocolate orange flavours.
 And best of all, they're SO easy to make!

-For those of you who have never made chocolate orange flapjacks before, I've written some ingredient notes below, as well as step-by-step instructions with images and top tips.
-I hope you find this useful.
-Otherwise, feel free to skip on ahead to the recipe card at the end of the post for the quick, TLDR version.
+For the more advanced bakers, feel free to jump on ahead to the recipe card at the end of the post for the quick, TLDR version.
 And if you like this recipe, check out my Terry's Chocolate Orange cookies and fudge!
 Enjoy!

 Ingredients list